qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 The use of the iteration count avoids the need to test the sign of step within the loop.
 Assuming we have been suitably careful in precomputing the count, it EXAMPLE 6.61

+A “gotcha” in the naive loop translation also avoids a problem we glossed over in the naive translations of Examples 6.58

 and 6.59: If last is near the maximum value representable by integers on our machine, naively adding step to the ﬁnal legitimate value of i may result in arith- metic overﬂow.
 The “wrapped” number may then appear to be smaller (much smaller!) than last, and we may have translated perfectly good source code into an inﬁnite loop. ■ Some processors, including the Power family, PA-RISC, and most CISC ma- chines, can decrement the iteration count, test it against zero, and conditionally branch, all in a single instruction.
 For many loops this results in very efﬁcient code.

 Semantic Complications